Rachel Assil: ASCAP

-In 2011, ASCAP featured an article interviewing Rachel about her independent debut 'The Opus Unplugged.'
+In 2011, ASCAP featured an article interviewing Assil about her independent debut 'The Opus Unplugged.'

-In November 2013, accompanied by co-writer Jesse Macht, Rachel performed for ASCAP President Paul Williams, Songwriter and ASCAP board member Marilyn Bergman and US Register of Copyrights Maria Pallante.
+In November 2013, accompanied by co-writer Jesse Macht, Assil performed for ASCAP President Paul Williams, Songwriter and ASCAP board member Marilyn Bergman and US Register of Copyrights Maria Pallante.
 Williams, Bergman and Pallante had been in the office to discuss the state of music copyright, and pivotal changes to the US Copyright Act in the coming months and years.

 In July 2014, Assil was invited to speak on a panel titled 'Independent Women: Exploring DIY Tactics and Success Without a Team.'
 It was held at the SAE Institute in Hollywood and attended by students, songwriters, producers and engineers.

 Discography

 Pepsi Beats of the Beautiful Game

-Rachel & Timbaland's debut record ‘Whoever We Are’ was released internationally on June 9, 2014, as part of the Pepsi Beats of the Beautiful Game visual compilation album.
+Assil & Timbaland's debut record ‘Whoever We Are’ was released internationally on June 9, 2014, as part of the Pepsi Beats of the Beautiful Game visual compilation album.
 A short film for ‘Whoever We Are’ was released on July 3, 2014, directed by the Kolton Brothers.
 In addition to digital radio airplay in several foreign markets, the video amassed over one million views in the first week of its release.

 Pepsi writer and media-producer Dana Droppo described the track as "quintessential Timbaland, combining heavy-bass, synth compliments and an attention-grabbing hook in a tightly produced track that soars on first listen."
 In an interview with MTV, Timbaland described the early stages of placing the song on the project "I felt like I had a great song with my new artist Rachel Assil that fit perfectly..
 I heard the song when Rachel did it, she played it on the piano and I just thought, 'Wow, this fits the campaign'.
 I sent it to Pepsi and they loved it."